Image source: Unsplash

 Latch drawers and cupboards that contain knives or heavy objects, as wily children love to explore.
 Unplug appliances whenever they’re not in use, and ideally store them out of reach.
 In place of a kettle, opt for a filtered tap system for hot and cold water.
 These have a safety lock and helps avoid hot water spills and burns.
 If you need to purchase a highchair, choose one with a crotch strap to prevent falls.
 Avoid tablecloths, as children often pull on them, which can be dangerous if the table is covered in hot plates.

+Baby gates are an obvious one.
 Install a baby gate at the bottom of the stairs to prevent your children from climbing up the stairs unattended.
 Ensure that the gate is attached securely.
 The type you use will depend on how often you need to use the stairs.
 For example, if you’ll regularly be carrying laundry upstairs and downstairs, you’ll want a gate that can be opened with one hand.
 Covering stairs in soft carpet can also be a good idea as it will mean fewer injuries if a fall or slip does happen.

 Play helps children’s development immensely, and the living room can be a great place to encourage it.
 However, there are generally plenty of outlets and heavy objects in living rooms to be aware of.
 Use outlet covers, and mount the TV on a wall so it can’t be knocked over.
 Framed photos should be kept high on walls to avoid frames from falling and breaking – as the broken glass can cause injuries.
 You could create a small gated corner of the room where the kids can play freely without getting themselves into trouble.